DPSSecurity/HTB-writeups/Starting Point Tier 1/Crocodile.md

 Category/Tags: Web, Network, Custom Applications, Protocols, Apache, FTP, Reconnaissance, Web Site Structure Discovery, Clear Text Credentials, and Anonymous/Guest Access

 ## Description:
 This is the third box in Starting Point Tier 1 Hack The Box presents aspriring cybersecurity professionals with.
-In this box, we are asked to .
+In this box, we are asked to download files from a FTP server to breach a web server.

 ## Solution:
 ### **Task 1**: